Put Your School Garden to Bed

 Grow a Winter Cover Crop

 The types of winter cover crops that are suitable for planting in your school garden in late summer and early fall will depend on your region of the country and your gardening schedule.
 In many areas annual ryegrass (Lolium multiflorum) or oats (Avena sativa) make good winter cover crops, since they grow quickly and are hardy enough to grow late into the fall.
-In colder zones (Zone 5 and lower) they are often killed by cold over the winter, making it easier to either dig in the killed plants in the spring or rake off the tops, add them to your compost pile, and leave the roots in the ground to decompose.
+In colder zones (Zone 5 and lower) they are often killed by cold over the winter.
+The tops of the dead plants can be raked off in spring and added to your compost pile, leaving the roots in the ground to decompose.
+If you are practicing no-till gardening, the dead plant material can be left on top of the soil to act as mulch; just push it aside to plant.

 Winter rye (Secale cereale) is another hardy cover crop that can be started as late as mid-fall, so it makes a good choice if a school garden is "occupied" with growing crops until late in the season.
-Winter rye will survive the cold in most climates to grow again in spring, so it adds lots of organic matter to the soil when the green, growing plants are tilled under in spring.
+Winter rye will survive the cold in most climates to grow again in spring, so it adds lots of organic matter to the soil when the green, growing plants are cut back or mowed and then worked into the soil in spring.
 Be sure to till growing cover crops in before they go to seed to prevent unwanted self-sowing, and allow 3 weeks for them to decompose before planting the garden to avoid the temporary nitrogen tie-up that occurs as the cover crop decomposes.
 This wait may delay planting of cool-season crops, so in beds earmarked for spinach, lettuce, and other spring crops, choose a cover crop that winterkills reliably or cover the bare soil with mulch instead.

 Southern gardeners who can grow year-round might choose to rotate a cover crop into one section of the garden to improve the soil and give it a rest.
 To learn about recommended cover crops and planting times for your area, have student gardeners contact the local Cooperative Extension Service or Master Gardeners program.